cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 fine-grained test cases make it easier to figure out why the test suite failed when it does.

-Generally, tests for a feature or bugfix should be written *before* implementing it.
+Generally, tests for a feature or bugfix should be written *before* implementation.
 This is also known as "writing a failing test".
 The reason for this is that it provides confidence that the tests are actually testing something, and do not simply pass because of a flaw in the tests themselves.

 ## Example: Refactoring